visit us in beautiful

 The U.S. Ski and Snowboard Hall of Fame announced ten athletes and sport builders as inductees elected to the Hall of Fame who will make up the Class of 2014.
 Among the inductees are Olympic champion snowboarder Ross Powers, World Alpine Championship medalist Erik Schlopy, noted big mountain skier Chris Davenport, ski instruction pioneer Curt Chase, and goggle innovator Bob Smith.
 Others include resort designer Joe Cushing, World Cup race winner Kristina Koznik, alpine development leader John McMurtry, women’s innovator Jeannie Thoren and Ralph Miller, one of the great American ski racers from the 1950’s.
 Their induction will take place in Steamboat Springs, CO on April 11, 2015.
 There will also be a special enshrinement ceremony weekend for Honored Members at the home of the Hall of Fame in Ishpeming, Michigan on September 18-20, 2015.

 Joe Cushing (New Hampshire) was a pioneer in ski area planning and design.
-Working with the legendary Sel Hannah he designed over 400 ski areas in North America and the world.
+Working with the legendary Sel Hannah, Hall of Fame Class of 1968, he worked on over 400 projects; of which, over 150 include some or all of his design influence.
 Among those areas where his impact can be seen are Loon Mountain and Bretton Woods in New Hampshire, Sugarbush and Stratton in Vermont, Copper Mountain and Keystone in Colorado and Deer Valley in Utah.

 Chris Davenport (Colorado) is widely regarded as one of the world’s premier big mountain skiers.
 In 1996 he was recognized as the World Extreme Skiing Champion and four years later was the International Freeskier’s Association‘s World Freeskiing champion.
 In 2007 he became the first person to ski all 54 of Colorado’s 14,000 foot peaks in one year.
 He has been featured in 30 ski films.

-Kristina Koznick (Colorado) was an outstanding slalom racer from the mid-west who began her career under the coaching direction of Eric Sailer (Hall of Fame Class of 2005).
+Kristina Koznick (Colorado) was an outstanding slalom racer from the mid-west who began her career under the coaching direction of Erich Sailer, Hall of Fame Class of 2005.
 With six national titles and six World Cup victories she finished second twice in the season-long fis World Cup.
 She was named to three Olympic teams and competed at six World Championships.

 John McMurtry (Colorado) was a US Ski Team coach during the 1980’s, which saw several of its members win World Cup titles, Olympic medals and the only Nation’s Cup Award for the U.S. Alpine Team.
 In 1987 he became the U.S. team’s development and later alpine director establishing a regional development program that continues to bring thousands of young athletes into the sport including Picabo Street, Bode Miller, Lindsay Vonn and Julia Mancuso.

 Ralph Miller (Kentucky) was one of America’s top skiing competitors in the 1950’s where he excelled in four event competitions (downhill, slalom, jumping, cross country).
-He won or placed in the top three of many of the top competitions held during this time and frequently was able to beat Olympians like Stein Eriksen and Othmar Schneider.
+He won or placed in the top three of many of the top competitions held during this time and frequently was able to beat Olympians like Stein Eriksen, Hall of Fame Class of 1982, and Othmar Schneider.
 In 1955 he set a world speed record of 109 mph which stood for 15 years.

 Ross Powers (Vermont) is the fourth person from snowboarding to be elected to the Hall of Fame.
 He won the first U.S Olympic medal in snowboarding, a bronze, at the 1998 Nagano Games and was the Olympic halfpipe champion in 2002, leading an American podium sweep.
 Two years earlier he had won a World Championship.
 During his career he held every title in halfpipe snowboarding.